Free provider legal helpline for international recruitment questions

 Current market risks:

-• The market is stable overall, but external factors such as shipping remain relevant.
+• The market is just about stable overall, but external factors such as shipping, and supply chain sales/acquisitions remain relevant.
 Medequip provide clear and frequent supplier analysis which advises the suppliers who may be affected by these issues.

 • Risks of failure of UK equipment service market, preventing ECC from effectively market testing future equipment contracts.